Cookies on this website

 The Group’s report on breast cancer and abortion showed that pregnancies ending in a spontaneous or induced abortion do not increase a woman’s risk of developing breast cancer.

-The most recent report found that breast cancer risk is higher the younger girls are at menarche, and the older women are at menopause; but the relationship with menarche is stronger than that with menopause, suggesting that the effects are not simply explained by an increase in total reproductive years.
+The group has also shown that breast cancer risk is higher the younger girls are at menarche, and the older women are at menopause; but the relationship with menarche is stronger than that with menopause, suggesting that the effects are not simply explained by an increase in total reproductive years.

 Our team